Pied currawong: Taxonomy

 René Lesson defined Strepera as a sub-genus of crows in 1831.
 John Gould described a second species, the black currawong of Tasmania, in 1836, and the next year created genus Coronica for both species.
 George Robert Gray adopted Lesson's name Strepera at the genus level and introduced the combination Strepera graculina in 1840.

-Pied crow-shrike is an old vernacular name from colonial days, and the term "pied" refers to two or more colors in blotches.
+Pied crow-shrike is an old vernacular name from colonial days, and the term "pied" refers to two or more colours in blotches.
 Other common names include pied chillawong, currawang, charawack, kurrawack, tallawong, tullawong, mutton-bird, Otway forester, and pied afternoon-tea bird.
 The onomatopoeic term currawong itself is derived from the bird's call.
 However, the exact origin of the term is unclear; the most likely antecedent is the word garrawaŋ from the indigenous Jagera language from the Brisbane region, although the Darug word gurawaruŋ from the Sydney basin is a possibility.
 Yungang as well as Kurrawang and Kurrawah are names from the Tharawal people of the Illawarra region.
 French ornithologists such as Daudin, Lesson, and Vieillot called it the réveilleur, meaning 'alarm clock' or 'wake-up caller'.

 Its closest relative is the black currawong (S. fuliginosa) of Tasmania, which has sometimes been considered a subspecies.
 Together with the larger grey currawong (S. versicolor), they form the genus Strepera.
 Although crow-like in appearance and habits, currawongs are only distantly related to true crows, and instead belong to the family Artamidae, together with the closely related Australian magpie and the butcherbirds.
 The affinities of all three genera were recognised early on and they were placed in the family Cracticidae in 1914 by ornithologist John Albert Leach after he had studied their musculature.
 Ornithologists Charles Sibley and Jon Ahlquist recognised the close relationship between woodswallows and butcherbirds in 1985, and combined them into a Cracticini clade, which became the family Artamidae.